CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ***

 ### Purpose
-The Trash Data Dive is an annual forum for data scientists, environmental planners, land use experts, and advocates for environmental justice to discuss and collaborate on trash data & policy.
+The Trash Data Dive is an annual forum for data scientists, environmental planners, trash regulators, land use experts, and advocates for environmental justice to discuss and collaborate on trash data & policy.
 The goal of the Data Dive is to use trash data effectively to drive improved and equitable social and environmental outcomes.
 This year, Data Dive participants will spend 2 days building and sharing technological, policy, and storytelling innovations leading towards less trash in our communities.

 ***